Join The Lab

 Undergraduate students have a range of options to get involved in my lab and our projects.
 If you see your future in plant sciences, you should consider Bio481 offered by the Department of Biology.
 Project are usually done during the fall/winter term.
 For summer students, NSERC offers the NSERC Undergraduate Student Research Awards program and UTM offers the Reseach Opportunity Program (ROP).
 We also have students involved in our lab through the Work-Study program.

 4 Postdoc and 5 Phd/MSc positions studying structure and function of trees and using drone-based remote sensing

 The FastPheno project is soliciting applications for several postdoctoral and fully funded grad student positions.
-The project aims to develop and use the next generation high-throughput drone-based phenotyping platform and observe forest dynamics, identify trees resilient to climate change impacts and to ensure future forest health and productivity.
+This project will combine the next generation of high-throughput drone-based phenotyping platforms, plant ecophysiological and genomics approaches to understand forest dynamics and tree resilience to climate change impacts.
 The positions are part of a large project with researchers from the University of Toronto, Université Laval, Natural Resources Canada and the Ministère des Forêts, de la Faune et des Parcs du Québec.